Product displacement: Other notable examples

 A TV or film studio does not need permission from a company to display or mention its products or service in media form.
 Warner Bros.
 Television's The Big Bang Theory used The Cheesecake Factory as a setting without any formal arrangement with the chain.

 According to Danny Boyle, director of the Oscar-winning 2008 film Slumdog Millionaire, the producers had to resort to "product displacement" when companies such as Mercedes refused to allow their products to be used in non-flattering settings, in this case, a slum.
 This forced the filmmakers to digitally remove logos in post-production, costing "tens of thousands of pounds".

 The practice of product displacement is also frequently seen on reality television, which do not have clearance to display the logos or products of non-sponsor companies.
 This accounts for the frequent appearance of pixel mosaics and blurring of logo T-shirts, soda cans or bottles, and other instances on shows such as America's Next Top Model, Survivor, Dr. Phil and The Real World.

-The 2012 film Dark Horse was denied permission to film inside a Toys "R" Us, so director Todd Solondz fogged out the logo.
+The 2011 film Dark Horse was denied permission to film inside a Toys "R" Us, so director Todd Solondz fogged out the logo.

-The 1978 film Grease was originally shot with several scenes containing Coca-Cola branded paraphernalia.
-Producer Allan Carr had signed a product placement deal with Coke's rival, Pepsi; after filming had wrapped, Coca-Cola ordered director Randal Kleiser to remove the Coke trademarks.
+The 1978 film Grease was originally shot with several scenes containing Coca-Cola–branded paraphernalia.
+Producer Allan Carr had signed a product placement deal with Coke's rival, Pepsi; after filming had wrapped, producer Allan Carr ordered director Randal Kleiser to remove the Coke trademarks.
 Coca-Cola later sponsored the 2016 TV remake.